vpon-sdk/vpon-sdk.github.io/en/android/android-integration-guide.en.md

 # Proguard Configuration
 ---
-If you are using Vpon Android SDK v5.0.2 or below version SDK in your app, please add the setting below in your Proguard Config:
+Please add the setting below in your Proguard Config:

 ```xml
 -dontwarn c.**